fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 > Perhaps the worst thing you can do for a block link is to wrap everything in the `<a href>`… for a screen reader user the entire string is read when tabbing through controls… taking about 25 seconds to read before announcing it as a link.

+He adds that images nested in this way are not declared as they normally would be.

 So if you care about the user experience for those people, this feels like a no-no.

 ### Stretching the anchor with pseudo-content